xword/java-npm-gradle-integration-example/README.md

 At this moment you should be able to build the root project and see the npm build results under `npm-app/build` directory.

-## Pack npm build result into JAR and expose to the Java project
+## Pack npm build result into a JAR and expose to the Java project

-Now we need to somehow put the npm build result into the Java package.
+Now we need to somehow put the npm build result into a Java package.
 We would like to do it without awkward copying external files into Java project resources during the build.
 Much more elegant and reliable way is to add them as a regular dependency, just like any other library.

 Let's update `npm-app/build.gradle` to achieve this.